 All parts of nettle are amazing for keeping your skin hair and nails healthy, shiny and strong.

-Nettle seeds not only work as an adaptogen, but also as a trophorestorative (a substance that acts as a nutritive restorative for a particular organ or organ system), which many naturalists believe may have an impact on healthy kidney function.
+Nettle seeds not only work as an adaptogen, but also as a trophorestorative (a substance that acts as a nutritive restorative for a particular organ or organ system), which has an impact on healthy kidney function.

 Urtica dioica (Urticaceae) is commonly known as nettle, common nettle, or stinging nettle.